-- 1 Click Start, All Programs, Accessories and then Command Prompt. - In the Command Prompt window, type "ipconfig" and then press [ENTER].
-You can also open Network Connections, right-click a network connection, click Status and then click the Support tab.
+- 1 Click Start > All Programs > Accessories > Command Prompt. - 2 In the Command Prompt window, type "ipconfig" and then press [ENTER].

+You can also go to Start > Control Panel > Network Connections, right-click a network connection, click Status and then click the Support tab to view your IP address and connection information.